 Unlocking the Power of Physiotherapy After Total Hip Replacement

-When it comes to recovery after a total hip replacement (THR), physiotherapy isn’t just helpful—it’s transformative.
+When it comes to recovery after a total hip replacement (THR), physiotherapy isn’t just helpful — it’s transformative.
 At River East Physiotherapy, we believe in empowering our patients with the knowledge and tools to maximize their recovery and get back to doing what they love.
-Here's a breakdown of why physiotherapy is essential and how it makes a real difference based on the latest research.

-Why Is Physiotherapy Crucial After a Total Hip Replacement
+Why Is Physiotherapy Crucial After a Total Hip Replacement?

 Recovering from a THR isn’t just about healing — it’s about thriving.
-Osteoarthritis, one of the leading reasons people opt for THR, causes pain, reduced mobility, and a significant impact on mental well-being.
+Osteoarthritis, one of the leading reasons people opt for a THR, causes pain, reduced mobility, and a significant impact on mental well-being.
 After surgery, physiotherapy bridges the gap between relief from joint pain and full functional recovery.

-Studies show that physiotherapy:
+Studies show physiotherapy:

-• Enhances functional performance and range of motion.
+- Enhances functional performance and range of motion.

-• Builds hip muscle strength.
+- Builds hip muscle strength.

-• Reduces pain levels effectively (Fatoye et al., 2020).
+- Reduces pain levels effectively (Fatoye et al., 2020).

 It’s not just about the physical benefits, either.
 Improved movement means patients regain independence and confidence, which supports their overall quality of life.